va5ja/chimney/README.md

 3. The additional UpDep script maintains only projects that have Composer installed and configured.
 4. In the current implementation UpDep requires the "[composer-changelogs](https://github.com/pyrech/composer-changelogs)" plugin to be installed in your Composer.
 5. To make good use of Chimney you need to follow [Git message convention](http://chris.beams.io/posts/git-commit/).
+6. To make Chimney able to increment automatically minor and major versions you need to follow the [tagging convention](#tagging-commits).

 ## Installation